hujhax/austin-improv-wiki/Main Page.md

 * [[The Institution Theater]]
 * [[The New Movement Theater]]

-In addition, [[Salvage Vanguard Theater]] still puts up occasional improv shows.
+In addition, [[Salvage Vanguard Theater]] still hosts occasional improv shows.
+Until 2013, [[Gnap!
+Theater Projects]] produced improv shows there.

 The [[Merlin Works Institute for Improvisation]] also teaches classes and produces monthly shows at the ZACH theater.